Martendal/DFIR-tools/README.md

 A simple script relying on Volatility 3 and Pandas.
 It runs a set of Volatility 3 plugins against a Windows memory dump and put all the results in a single XLSX file, so the analysis can be done through a "portable case" and with Excel filtering capacity (also it's convenient for copy/pasting into a timeline maybe?).

 #### Requirements
-Volatility 3 needs to be available and installed following the available procedure: https://github.com/volatilityfoundation/volatility3
+Volatility 3 needs to be available, built and installed following the available procedure: https://github.com/volatilityfoundation/volatility3
-To make sure that everything is alright, vol.exe needs to be available from CLI.
+To make sure that everything is alright, a simple test consisting on running "vol.exe --help" from PowerShell CLI should do the trick.

 Runs on Windows only (tested on Win10).
 Only parses Windows memory dumps (tested on dumps made with WinPMem).